ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/dustbowlmasters.md

 > Play hard, you'll forget the fear.
 <cite>Unknown</cite>

-The Arizona Jugger League is pleased to announce our premier tournament, Dust Bowl Masters 2026!
+The Jugger Champions Circuit is pleased to announce our premier tournament, Dust Bowl Masters 2026, to be hosted in the Phoenix, Arizona metro area!
 As an organization focused on hosting high-quality, competitive Jugger tournaments, DBM 2026 will differ from past American Jugger tournaments in the following ways:

 - There will be a **$2000 prize pool**!
 - All fields will have four paid referees, and attending teams will not be refereeing games.
 Enjoy your downtime between matches!